Nedya Sawan

-Nedya Sawan (نادية صوان; born 22 April 2002) is a footballer who plays as a forward for Vancouver Rise FC in the Northern Super League.
+Nedya Sawan (نادية صوان; born 22 April 2002) is a footballer who plays as a forward.
 Born in the United States, she plays for the Egypt national team.

 Early life

 Sawan played youth soccer with FC Portland and was named the Oregon Gatorade Player of the Year in 2018-19.

 College career

 In 2020, Sawan began attending the University of Portland, where she played for the women's soccer team.
 On March 27, 2021, she scored her first two goals in a 3-0 victory over the San Diego Toreros.
 For October 2021, she was named the school's female Student-Athlete of the Month.
 On November 6, 2021, she scored a brace in a 2-0 victory over the Pacific Boxers.
 At the end of the 2021 season, she was named to the All-WCC First Team, the All-West Region Third Team, and the WCC All-Academic First Team.
 Ahead of the 2022 season, she was named to the WCC All-Preseason Team.
 At the end of the 2022 season, she was named to the WCC All-Academic First Team and the Academic All-District Team.
 Ahead of her senior season in 2023, she was again named to the WCC All-Preseason Team.
 At the end of the 2023 season, Sawan was named to the All-WCC Second Team, All-West Region Second Team, and the Academic All-District Team.

 In 2024, she began attending the University of Alabama, where she played for the women's soccer team.
 On September 1, 2024, she scored her first goal in a 4-0 victory over the Southern Miss Golden Eagles.
 At the end of the season, she was named to the Academic All-District Team.